 - Be yourself and be prepared to listen and understand what is happening to the student.

 Sometimes a student doesn't come to you for help, but they may be behaving in ways that make you worried about them.
 How do you know when to intervene?
 There are some warning signs that you can look out for.
-But it is important to remember that any one of these alone (lasting only a short time) is normal, but if you know a student with some of these signs lasting more than a couple of weeks, they may need some outside help.
+These types of behaviours can be common in students, and they are not always a sign that someone has serious mental health concerns or needs professional help.
+However, if you know a student with some of these signs lasting more than a couple of weeks, if they are highly distressed, or if they are talking about suicide or behaving in ways which place them at risk, they may need some outside help.
+Referring these students to the help they need is an important part of helping students with their mental health.

 Signs to look out for include: